michael-d-abraham/Breath/README.md

 - Terms and conditions
 - Privacy Policy
 - Donations!!
-A way to donate to me so I can go to Japan to help on a snowboard / ski hostel for my senior trip!!!
+- A way to donate to help fund the JaPOW Trip!!!!!!!

 ## Learn Section (Optional / In Progress)
 I want to add a **Learn** section in some form, but I’m still deciding how deep to go.
 Maybe it’s a collection of my favorite books and articles that have influenced this project.
+Or guided lessons im not sure yet.

+I will use an LLM model consume a archive of urls and documents I give it and will go out and consume all of that information and than return in the data stucture needed for my project on a bunch of different breahing excierses.
+Will return information like

+Breath excerise name: sting
+Short description of excersise: string
+In depth description
+Benfits (of the breathing excerise)
+Method (how the excersise should be preformed / what to focus on)
+Metadata: before bed, calming, energizing ect. (will be used in the datastructure to quickly search for excerises) Source of where it found this information

-Im still thinking about adding the **LLM integration** to summarize or explain content simply for users and have layers to show this is ligit stuff but also still include information that this might be hippy logic(just as important) And to ensure to also add where the LLM found the information with a link to the article.
+And also Im still thinking about adding the **LLM integration** to summarize or explain content simply for users within the app.
+A little chat bot and have layers to show this is ligit stuff but also still include information that is more hippy logic(just as important).
+And to ensure to also add where the LLM found the information with a link to the article.
 But I’m not sold on this yet.

 Its going to take a lot of effort for a feature im not sure will be that used.
-AND I realllly wnat this project to stay completely free becuase first this stuff SHOULD be free but also I really really dont want any reason for the user to not use the app and be motivated to consistanly breath/ mediate.
+AND I realllly wnat this project to stay completely free.

 So im not 100% sure on this yet